DD Form 214, Discharge Papers and Separation Documents

 What if the DD 214 is not accurate?

 The information on the DD 214 will be used to decide eligibility for benefits and legal protections tied to military service.
-A chart of some important federal benefits is provided here.
+We have created a chart of some important federal benefits and how eligibility works.

 Always keep the original copy of your DD 214 in a safe place.
 Make copies for employers or other purposes.